1. Kom igång

 If this script exits non-zero, Git aborts the commit process, so you can use it to validate your project state or commit message before allowing a commit to go through.

-In the last section of this chapter, I’ll demonstrate using this hook to check that your commit message is conformant to a required pattern.
+In the last section of this chapter, we’ll demonstrate using this hook to check that your commit message is conformant to a required pattern.

 After the entire commit process is completed, the